 Sometimes, during the birth process, a baby may suffer a physical injury.
 It is called birth injury or birth trauma.
 A birth injury could result from the use of the forceps while getting the baby out of the birth canal.
 Most babies recover quickly from the trauma of childbirth.
-A breech baby may suffer fractures of the tender bones due to the pressure exerted in birthing, instruments used, etc. The doctors will evaluate and treat the baby if such injuries are severe.
+Babies delivered normally may have a swelling on their scalp due to vacuum; they may also get injured due to the use of forceps.

 Jaundice is very common in newborns and infants.
 It occurs when there is an excess of bilirubin in baby’s blood, which causes yellowish pigmentation of the skin.
 This is a fairly common problem as many babies are born with neonatal jaundice.
 It occurs because the baby’s liver is not mature enough to get rid of the excess bilirubin in the blood.
 Neonatal jaundice normally resolves with time.
 In most cases, it should disappear within 2 to 3 weeks of the baby’s birth.
 However, if it persists longer than 3 weeks, it could be a symptom of an underlying condition and parents should check with their baby’s doctor.